selimonat/fancycarp/README.md

 >> Project().CreateFolderHierarchy()
 ```

-This will use Properties of the ProjectObject and loop over all  participants and runs to create a folder structure to download the anatomical and functional data.
+This will use Properties of the ProjectObject and loop over all  participants and runs to create a folder structure to download anatomical and functional data.
 Check it out with the shell command tree.
 ```matlab
 >> !tree
 .